 Fig.4.
 PCR thermal cycler and PCR programming.

 Samples with an absorbance (A260/A280) ratio in between 1.2 - 1.8 were selected for the PCR amplifications.
 GlobalFiler® PCR Amplification Kit (Life Technologies) was used for the amplification of DNA extracted from fixed specimens.
 All PCR assays were conducted using 5 µl of DNA, 7.5 µl of Primer mix, 2.5 µl of Master Mix.
 The amplifications were performed as per the standardized protocol on a 9700 thermal cycler (Fig. 4) specific for degraded samples using up-to 40 PCR cycles (Life Technologies).

-REVIEW LITERATURE:

-The various methods used to extract DNA is explained as follows:
+Perform a statistical analysis where the five methods can be compared with each other in terms of DNA quality and quantity and also compare the DNA quality and quantity in terms of type of sample collected Cigarette bud and saliva in order to improve the effectiveness of the study.